Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Properly disposing of the old transmission fluid is an important final step in the process of changing your transmission fluid.
 Transmission fluid is considered hazardous waste and should never be poured down the drain or onto the ground.
 Instead, take the used fluid to a recycling center or an auto parts store that accepts old fluids for disposal.
 Many local governments also offer hazardous waste disposal services for automotive fluids.
 By disposing of the old fluid responsibly, you are not only protecting the environment but also complying with local regulations.

-In conclusion, the finishing touches of a transmission fluid change are just as important as the actual fluid replacement process.
+In conclusion, the finishing touches of a are just as important as the actual fluid replacement process.
 By tightening the plugs securely, cleaning up the work area, and properly disposing of the old fluid, you are ensuring the longevity and efficiency of your vehicle’s transmission system.
 Remember, attention to detail in these final steps can make a big difference in the overall success of your maintenance task.
 So, take your time and complete the job with care and precision.